DrInTech22/cv-challenge01/README.md

 <img src=".assets/Screenshot (494).png" width="45%"></img> <img src=".assets/Screenshot (493).png" width="45%"></img>

 ## Monitoring Setup
-- After all applications are successfully accessible through the custom domain, configure grafana for visualizations of metric and logs.
+- After all applications are successfully accessible through the custom domain, grafana is then configured for visualizations of metric and logs.
 - Login to grafana using the default credentials.
     ```
     password: admin